 Scrooge (November 30, 1935)

-Released on November 30, 1935: An early Brithish motion picture of Charles Dickens famous Christmas Eve ghost story.
+Released on November 30, 1935: (running time 77 minutes) An early Brithish motion picture of Charles Dickens famous Christmas Eve ghost story.

 Produced by Julius Hagen

 Written by H. Fowler Mear from the story by Charles Dickens

 The Actors: Seymour Hicks (Ebenezer Scrooge), Donald Calthrop (Bob Cratchit), Barbara Everest (Mrs. Cratchit), Philip Frost (Tiny Tim), Robert Cochran (Fred), Eve Gray (Fred's wife), Mary Glynne (Belle), Garry Marsh (Belle's husband), Oscar Asche (the Spirit of Christmas Present), Marie Ney (the Spirit of Christmas Past), C.V.
 France (the Spirit of Christmas Future), Athene Seyler (Scrooge's charwoman), Maurice Evans (the poor man), Mary Lawson (the poor man's wife), and Morris Harvey (Poulterer with the prize turkey), D.J.
 Williams (undertaker), Margaret Yarde (Scrooge's laundress), Hugh E. Wright (Old Joe), Charles Carson (Middlemark), Hubert Harben (Worthington)